PROBA-3: Scientific payloads

 It is expected that the data from ASPIICS will fill the gap in term of field of view between EUV imagers and externally occulted coronagraphs, when the latter are monolithic instruments that don't benefit from the longer distance enabled by formation flying.

-The Principal Investigator for the coronagraph instrument is from Royal Observatory of Belgium.
+The principal investigator for the coronagraph instrument is Andrei Zhukov from Royal Observatory of Belgium.

 A secondary scientific payload (DARA) is hosted on the OSC.
-DARA stands for Davos Absolute Radiometer and is an absolute radiometer for measuring Total Solar Irradiance (TSI).
+DARA stands for "Davos Absolute Radiometer" and is an absolute radiometer for measuring total solar irradiance (TSI).

-Ground Segment and Operations
+Ground segment and operations

-Like the other Proba satellites, PROBA-3 will be operated from the ESA center in Redu, Belgium.
+Like the other PROBA satellites, PROBA-3 will be operated from the ESA center in Redu, Belgium.

-Project Development
+Project development

-Proba-3 is a project managed by the European Space Agency.
-The industrial development of the S/C and the ground segment is led by SENER Aerospace which coordinates the work of a core team with Airbus Defence and Space, Qinetiq Space, GMV, Celestia Antwerp BV and Spacebel.
+PROBA-3 is a project managed by the European Space Agency.
+The industrial development of the S/C and the ground segment is led by SENER Aerospace, which coordinates the work of a core team with Airbus Defence and Space, QinetiQ Space, GMV, Celestia Antwerp BV and Spacebel.